 Don your orange jumpsuit and go behind bars at Alcotraz, the notorious prison-themed cocktail experience inspired by America’s most infamous prison.
 The pop-up site takes the concept to new heights, with an immersive experience that begins before arriving.
 Inmates are given their own processing number and instructions to covertly meet a cast of shady characters on the corner of Shaftesbury Avenue and Neal Street, before embarking on a clandestine game of cat and mouse to smuggle their own liquor into the experience.
 If successful, guests will be rewarded with four cocktails prepared by the best bootleggers in the business.

-Immersive theatre experts COLAB are back with a brand-new underworld experience comprising game mechanics, chilling narratives and an opportunity for audiences to choose their own path to supremacy.
+Immersive theatre experts COLAB are back with an underworld experience comprising game mechanics, chilling narratives and an opportunity for audiences to choose their own path to supremacy.
 Gain control over the city, broker an alliance, or scheme with a traitor – the choice is yours.
 What’s more, the experience takes place at the theatre company’s exciting new South London residency.